westernmagic/spin/README.md

 Known issues:

+- It does not survive a suspend correctly.
+Some features, such as the palm rejection still work after a suspend, while others, such as toggling modes, do not.
+- When using the Yoga Spin icons in the Unity Launcher, sometimes the curser turns into a rotating busy cursor while hovering over the Launcher.
+This is just a visual bug, and everything still works as it should.
 - Getting accurate stylus calibration in any screen orientation other than normal is near impossible using spin.py and the xinput_calibrator.
 I'm not sure exactly what's going on here, but for now use manual "perfect calibration" as described above.
 - Sometimes rotating the screen doesn't work, and Ubuntu pops up an error for either compiz or the settings-daemon.
 Fortunately, simply rotating the screen back, waiting a few seconds, and then rotating it back again, will get it back to the orientation you want.
 I belive this is a bug with Ubuntu, and not spin.py.
 - I've yet to get the display position detector to differentiate when going from tent mode, to tablet or laptop mode, so am currently unable to use it to automatically switch between tablet and laptop modes.
 It's not ideal, and I've posted about this upstream to the systemd folks, so hopefully we'll have this fully automated some day.
 If anyone has a solution to this, I would love to hear from you.